Naval Surface Warfare Center Dahlgren Division: History

-Prior to 1918, the Navy operated a proving ground at Indian Head, Maryland, but it became inadequate as advances in gun designs and ordnance made its range obsolete.
+Before 1918, the Navy operated a proving ground at Indian Head, Maryland, but it became inadequate as advances in gun designs and ordnance made its range obsolete.
 During World War I, a range of 90000 yds was sought by the Navy to prove its new battleship guns.
 The range was required to be over water but inside the territorial waters of the United States.
-The area from Machodoc Creek to Point Lookout on the Potomac River was selected because of its relative straight lines and accessibility.
-The climate and relative calm of the river were also factors as the Navy sought an ice and rapids free testing area.
+The area from Machodoc Creek to Point Lookout on the Potomac River was selected because of its straight lines, accessibility, lack of rapids, and generally ice-free climate.

 At the time of Dahlgren's establishment, the area was extremely remote and relatively unpopulated.
 Thus, to recruit and retain the highly specialized work force required, the Navy promised to supply housing, food and medical services, schools, recreation, and other socially needed infrastructure.

-In the 1920s and 1930s, Dahlgren was involved in testing bombsights, including the Norden bombsight, for the Navy's fledgling air forces.
-But, until World War II, much of the principal work at Dahlgren surrounded the proofing and testing of every major gun in the Navy's arsenal.
-Most of the work was done at the Main Range Gun Line, which faces down the Potomac River.
+In the 1920s and 1930s, Dahlgren mainly proofed and tested every major gun in the Navy's arsenal, mostly at the Main Range Gun Line on the Potomac River.
+Dahlgren also helped test bombsights, including the Norden bombsight, for the Navy's fledgling air forces.

-During the World War II years, Dahlgren became involved with new computational devices (computers) because of its ordnance requirements.
+During World War II, Dahlgren became involved with new computational devices (computers) because of its ordnance requirements.
 Ground-breaking early computers were sent to Dahlgren to help with ballistic work and other directives, including the Aiken Relay Calculator and the Naval Ordnance Research Calculator (NORC).
-The computer and ordnance work going on attracted a number of brilliant young scientists and engineers to the area during the war, and some were tapped to help with the ongoing Manhattan Project and the development of the atomic bomb.
-Two such people include Dr. Norris E. Bradbury, who later became the Director of the Los Alamos National Laboratory, and Deak Parsons, the weaponeer on the Enola Gay, the aircraft which dropped the Little Boy atomic bomb on Hiroshima, Japan in 1945.
+The computer and ordnance work attracted brilliant young scientists and engineers to the area, and some were tapped to help with the Manhattan Project development of the atomic bomb.
+Two of them were Dr. Norris E. Bradbury, later the director of the Los Alamos National Laboratory, and Deak Parsons, the weaponeer on the Enola Gay, the aircraft that dropped the Little Boy atomic bomb on Hiroshima, Japan, in 1945.